ultravideo/uvgRTP/README.md

 # uvgRTP

-uvgRTP is an RTP library written in C++ with a focus on usability and efficiency.
-It features a very intuitive and easy-to-use API, built-in support for HEVC, AVC, Opus, SRTP and ZRTP.
-In ideal conditions it is able to reach a goodput of 600 MB/s for HEVC stream.
+uvgRTP is an *Real-Time Transport Protocol (RTP)* library written in C++ with a focus on simple to use and high-efficiency media delivery over the internet.
+It features an intuitive and easy-to-use *Application Programming Interface (API)*, built-in support for transporting *Versitile Video Coding (VVC)*, *High Efficiency Video Coding (HEVC)*, *Advanced Video Coding (AVC)* encoded video and Opus encoded audio. uvgRTP also supports End-to-End Encrypted (E2EE) media delivery with *Secure RTP (SRTP)* and ZRTP.
+According to [our measurements](https://ieeexplore.ieee.org/abstract/document/9287162) uvgRTP is able to reach a goodput of 600 MB/s for HEVC stream when measured in LAN.
+The goodput value is dependant on CPU power.

-uvgRTP is licensed under the permissive BSD 2-Clause License

-For SRTP/ZRTP support, uvgRTP uses [Crypto++](https://www.cryptopp.com/)
+uvgRTP is licensed under the permissive BSD 2-Clause License.
+For SRTP/ZRTP support, uvgRTP uses [Crypto++ library](https://www.cryptopp.com/).
+Currently uvgRTP is currently not under active development, but we will do our best to fix any issues and we warmly welcome any contributions to the project.

-Supported specifications:
+Currently supported specifications:
    * [RFC 3350: RTP: A Transport Protocol for Real-Time Applications](https://tools.ietf.org/html/rfc3550)
    * [RFC 7798: RTP Payload Format for High Efficiency Video Coding (HEVC)](https://tools.ietf.org/html/rfc7798)
    * [RFC 6184: RTP Payload Format for H.264 Video](https://tools.ietf.org/html/rfc6184)